 You should look for a position as an NHS employed practitioner trainee in Clinical Physiology.
-This is available at Glasgow Caledonian University, in conjunction with Glasgow Kelvin College.
+This is available at Glasgow Caledonian University.
 Look out for trainee positions on NHS Scotland Recruitment.

-You require 3 or 4 Highers at BBC or BCC which should include 2 from Maths, Biology, Chemistry or Physics.
+You require 3 Highers at BBC or BCC which should include 2 from Maths, Biology, Chemistry or Physics.
 Employment in an NHS Clinical Physiology department is also an entry requirement for this degree.

 Both trainee and qualified posts are advertised in local press and the NHS jobs websites.